 Contact the Colorado personal injury attorneys at Burg Simpson to discuss your case today!

 Sometimes employees of companies choose to drive impaired while on the job.
 Semi-truck drivers, for example, often use illegal drugs and stimulants to keep themselves awake on the road.
 In other cases, if an employer knew or should have expected that its employees posed a danger to the public because of a driving record dotted with drunk driving convictions or positive drug tests, that employer could be responsible for a claim of compensation.
 Such cases could also include jury verdicts that include punitive damages as a way to punish the company for its irresponsible business practices.

 Employer liability for impaired employees operating motor vehicles fall into one of two categories.
 The first is employee negligence, which can involve the careless hiring and/or supervision of an employee.
 This ranges from not running a proper background check on an employee to not employing and/or communicating proper safety policies and procedures.
-Examples includes a truck drivers with a bad driving record or an employer sending workers into a plant without any safety training.
+Examples include truck drivers with a bad driving record or an employer sending workers into a plant without any safety training.

-The second is what is called vicarious liability, a doctrine of law that insist the actions of one party (in this case the employee), are essentially the same as the party (the employer) directing the employee.
+The second is what is called vicarious liability, a doctrine of law that insists the actions of one party (in this case the employee), is essentially the same as the party (the employer) directing the employee.
 If, for example, an employer sends an employee out to pick up a vehicle and wrecks the car on the way back, the employer could be liable.
 However, if the employee stops to pick up his dry cleaning on the way back and hits another customer in the parking lot, he is not operating as an agent of the company, so the employer typically is not responsible.